juancarlospaco/nim-nimterlingua/README.md

 ```

 `"cat"` will get translated to Spanish `"cat."` not because of period.

+Use NimScript to get a JSON or CSV or similar format and get the data from there.

+Use NodeJS to get a JSON or CSV or similar format and get the data from there.

 - I get `nimterlingua.nim(17, 29) Error: cannot open file: translations.cfg` ?